Dal Yellow (Hommade) (1 Serving), White Rice (Medium-Grain) (1 Cup) and Cooked Green String Beans (1 Cup, Ns As To From Fresh, Frozen, Or Canned)

 Stay Hydrated

-Drink water before and during your meal, as staying hydrated can help with digestion and potentially moderate blood sugar levels.
+Drink plenty of water before and during your meal, as this can aid in digestion and help maintain stable blood sugar levels.

 Discover